PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 bytecode compilation, and whitespace validation pass.
 The phase store remains exactly 128 IDs and 128 owners, and the unconsumed lowerer-result inventory decreases from 47 to 46.

+## Characterize the layout-pass-set-1 QLinear/attention boundary

+The next strict characterization freezes the audited boundary without changing production code.
+It proves that QLinear/Mean/Concat recovery and final layout/reshape/attention recovery are adjacent, unconditional observations inside the existing layout-Transpose guard.
+The recorded dequant-Mean and InstanceNorm phases remain their immediate neighbors, and neither raw result is consumed by later lowerer logic.

+The contract also fixes the exact shared `ModelIRPassContext`, all three callback identities carried by `LayoutRecoveryContext`, the complete five-slot QLinear result, and the complete fifteen-slot attention result including its nineteen-slot nested layout prefix.
+Existing lowerer wrappers and every independent call route are counted explicitly so a future extraction cannot silently remove compatibility entry points.

+Production remains unchanged pending one two-child context owner.
+Focused sequential validation reports `1 passed, 1 xfailed`; the sole expected failure requires the intentionally absent owner module.
+Ruff, bytecode compilation, and whitespace validation pass.
+The unconsumed-result inventory remains 46 and the phase-result store remains unchanged.